ethanimproving/Family-Ideas/Journal/Gain Discipline.md

 - Less stress, healthier life, healthier mind.
 - [[Structure vs Hyper Focus|Hyper-focus]] lending itself to unprecedented productivity.

-On the other hand there are benefits of Type A personality traits:
+On the other hand there are [[Don't Be a Lazy Jerk! - Bro.
+Dillon Awes|benefits of Type A personality traits]]:
 - Dependability.
 - Predictability.
 - Feeling productive.